-- E. Deadline: The following items shall be submitted.
-If the project requires Plan Commission approval, the items shall be submitted by the deadline established in the Plan Commission Rules and Procedures: - 1.
-One (1) hard copy of the application. - 2.
-Seven (7) hard copies of the plans. - 3.
-A .pdf (portable document format) copy of the application, plans, and all supporting information. - 4.
-A .dwg (drawing format) copy of the primary plat in Indiana East State Plane Coordinate System. - F. Fees: The applicable fee from the City's fee schedule shall be paid at the time the application for a Primary Plat is filed.
+- E. Deadline: One (1) hard copy of the application for Primary Plat; seven (7) hard copies of all supporting information; one (1) digital copy of the application for Primary Plat and all supporting information in .pdf (portable document format) shall be submitted by the deadline established by the Plan Commission Rules and Procedures. - F. Fees: The applicable fee from the City's fee schedule shall be paid at the time the application for a Primary Plat is filed.
 An application without the appropriate application fee shall not be considered substantially complete.
 Technical expertise necessary to review a Primary Plat that the City of Auburn does not have adequate proficiency may constitute hiring a professional consultant to conduct the review or portions thereof at the expense of the applicant and as per the City's fee schedule.